ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 ## Intra-slice image registration with missing slice imputation {-}

-Volumetric gene expression slice data was collated into 3-D volumes using ...
+Volumetric gene expression slice data was collated into 3-D volumes.
-(ask Jeff).
 Prior to mapping this volume to the corresponding structural data and, potentially, to the appropriate template, alignment was improved using deformable registration on contiguous slices.
 However, one of the complications associated with these image data was the unknown number of missing slices, the number of consecutive missing slices, and the different locations of these missing slices.
 To handle this missing data problem, we found that data interpolation using the B-spline approximation algorithm cited earlier [@Tustison:2006aa] (ANTsPy function:
 ``ants.fit_bspline_object_to_scattered_data(...)``).
 This provided sufficient data interpolation fidelity to perform continuous slicewise registration.
 Other possible variants that were considered but deemed unnecessary was performing more than one iteration cycling through data interpolation and slicewise alignment.
 The other possibility was incorporating the super-resolution